abstractitptyltd/abstractit-puppet/README.md

 ####[Private] Class: **puppet::config**
 #####*Description*
-The `config.pp` manifest is responsible for altering the configuration of `$confdir/puppet.conf`.
+The `puppet::config` class is responsible for altering the configuration of `$confdir/puppet.conf`.
 This is done via params which call [ini_file](https://forge.puppetlabs.com/puppetlabs/inifile) resources to alter the related settings.

 #####*Parameters*